On the Multi-Robber Damage Number: Can one cop protect three vertices?

 We will say that a robber is \emph{cautious} if his first priority is not to get caught by the cop.
 When we say that a cautious robber is playing according to a certain strategy, we mean that he plays according to the strategy unless that takes him within the cop's neighborhood, in which case he suspends the strategy and avoids getting caught.

-\begin{lemma} If a cautious robber finds himself on a great cycle $C$ of $G$ (respectively $G'$), he can stay on it indefinitely. \end{lemma} \begin{proof} No matter on which vertex $v\in V(C)$ the robber is, when the cop gets into the neighborhood of $v$ there is always a vertex on $C$ that the robber can move to and stay out of cop's reach. \end{proof}
+\begin{lemma} If a cautious robber finds himself on a great cycle $\tilde C$ of $G$ (respectively $G'$), at distance at least two from the cop's position, he can stay on $\tilde C$ indefinitely. \end{lemma} \begin{proof} No matter on which vertex $v\in V(\tilde C)$ the robber is, when the cop gets onto some vertex $w \in N(v)$ there is always a vertex on $\tilde C$ that the robber can move to and stay out of the cop's reach (even if $w \not \in V(\tilde C)$). \end{proof}

 \begin{lemma} Assume that there are at least three robbers positioned on vertices of $G$ (respectively $G'$), such that they are all at distance at least two from the cop's position.
-If $C$ is a great cycle, then the robbers have a strategy such that no robber gets caught and at least two robbers can enter $C$ and stay on it indefinitely. \end{lemma} \begin{proof} First we show that two robbers, $R_1$ and $R_2$, can make sure that one of them gets onto $C$.
-Suppose w.l.o.g.~that $R_1$ is not further away from $v_1$ than $R_2$.
-Then $R_1$ will cautiously go towards $v_1$, and $R_2$ will cautiously go towards $v_2$.
-Clearly, looking at the base graph structure, no matter where the cop is at least one of the robbers will manage to reach his target, thus getting on $C$.
+If $\tilde C$ is a great cycle, then the robbers have a strategy such that no robber gets caught and at least two robbers can enter $\tilde C$ and stay on it indefinitely. \end{lemma} \begin{proof} First we show that two robbers, $R_1$ and $R_2$, can make sure that one of them gets onto $\tilde C$.
+Suppose w.l.o.g.~that $R_1$ is not further away from $v_1$ than $R_2$, then $R_1$ will cautiously move towards $v_1$, and $R_2$ will cautiously move towards $v_2$.
+Since the robbers start at distance two away from the cop, the cop cannot catch them in the first round.
+Since they move into opposite directions, the cop cannot stop both of them at the same time from moving closer to their target.
+Therefore at least one of the robbers will manage to reach his target, thus getting on $\tilde C$.

 Now we apply this reasoning twice.
-First we pick arbitrary two robbers and get one of them on $C$.
-Note that he can stay on it indefinitely without getting caught, by~Lemma~\ref{l:stay-on-cycle}.
-If no other robber is on $C$ at that point, we observe two such robbers and get one of them to $C$. \end{proof}
+First we pick arbitrary two robbers and one of them moves onto $\tilde C$.
+Note that he can stay on $\tilde C$ indefinitely without getting caught, by~Lemma~\ref{l:stay-on-cycle}.
+If no other robber is on $\tilde C$ at that point, then there exist two robbers that are not on $\tilde C$.
+Then one of them moves onto $\tilde C$ using the same strategy. \end{proof}

-Given a great cycle $C$ of either $G$ or $G'$ and three robbers $R_1, R_2, R_3$, we are going define a strategy $\textsc{cycle-attack}(C, R_1, R_2, R_3)$.
-The idea behind this strategy is that the robbers either manage to damage all vertices of $C$, or do a considerable damage to the rest of the graph, all this while none of the robbers are caught.
+Given a great cycle $\tilde C$ of either $G$ or $G'$ and three robbers $R_1, R_2, R_3$, we are going define a strategy $\textsc{cycle-attack}(\tilde C, R_1, R_2, R_3)$.
+The idea behind this strategy is that the robbers, without getting caught by the cop, either manage to damage all vertices of $\tilde C$, or do a considerable damage to the rest of the graph.

-Formally, the strategy $\textsc{cycle-attack}(C, R_1, R_2, R_3)$ is defined as follows.
+Formally, the strategy $\textsc{cycle-attack}(\tilde C, R_1, R_2, R_3)$ is defined as follows.
 All three robbers remain cautious for the whole duration of the strategy.
-As soon as all vertices of $C$ are damaged, the $\textsc{cycle-attack}$ is concluded.
+As soon as all vertices of $\tilde C$ are damaged, the $\textsc{cycle-attack}$ is concluded.